ethanchung936/Wordle/README.md

 # Wordle
-An adaptation of the popular puzzle game Wordle created in Python
+An adaptation of the popular puzzle game Wordle created in Python.
+Created for CMPUT 175 Winter 2022.

 To play wordle run the main.py file.
 You will then be prompted to guess a five letter word, and feedback will be provided showing how closely your guess matches the mystery word.
 The player gets six guesses to guess the word, if guessed correctly a victory message will be shown, if not correctly guessed within 6 tries the player